ibi/wf-extensions-chart/com.ibi.kpibox/README.md

 		]
 		},
-		"shortenNumbers": true, // If true, The numbers are shortened "shortenNumbersTooltip": false, // If true, The numbers are shortened in tooltip "calculateFontSize": false,  // If true, The size of text is calculated automatically "fixedFontSizeProp": "26px", // If calculateFontSize is false, the text size will take this value
+		"shortenNumbers": true, // If true, The numbers are shortened "title_row": false, // If true, The title will fill a complete row "shortenNumbersTooltip": false, // If true, The numbers are shortened in tooltip "calculateFontSize": false,  // If true, The size of text is calculated automatically "fixedFontSizeProp": "26px", // If calculateFontSize is false, the text size will take this value